 Income excluded from UK property business

-There are also certain receipts which can arise out of the use of land and which are specifically excluded by statute from a rental business.
+In addition, there are certain receipts that can arise out of the use of land, and which are specifically excluded by statute from a rental business.
 These include yearly interest, income from the occupation of woodlands managed on a commercial basis, income from mines and quarries and income from farming and market gardening.

 There is also a £1,000 property income allowance that applies to income from property (including foreign property).
 If a taxpayer’s annual gross property income is £1,000 or less the amount is exempt from tax and does not need to be reported on a tax return.